DavidAnson/markdownlint/doc/Rules.md

 ## Another heading
 ```

-Rationale: A top level heading is a h1 on the first line of the file, and
+Rationale: A top level heading is an h1 on the first line of the file, and
 serves as the title for the document.
 If this convention is in use, then there
 can not be more than one title for the document, and the entire document
 should be contained within this heading.